-Welcome to the Cruise Radio News Brief for the Week of January 17, 2021, where we bring you the latest cruise news, our weekly podcast, and recent YouTube videos.
+Welcome to the Cruise Radio News Brief for January 17, 2021, where we bring you the latest cruise news, our weekly podcast, and recent YouTube videos.

 1. Carnival Cruise Line Brand Ambassador John Heald denied rumors of a gratuity price increase.
-The rumor claimed that Carnival would be announcing a $5.80 per person per day increase in gratuities, set to begin as soon as cruising resumes.
+The rumor claimed that Carnival would announce a $5.80 per person per day increase in gratuities, set to begin as soon as cruising resumes.

-2. Saga Cruises, a British-based line, has become the first to require passengers to show proof of a COVID-19 vaccination in order to sail once their cruising plans resume after May 2021.
-Passengers must have received both doses of the vaccine at least 14 days before they are set to board.
+2. Saga Cruises, a British-based line, has become the first to require passengers to show proof of a COVID-19 vaccination to sail once their cruising plans resume after May 2021.
+Passengers must have received both vaccine doses at least 14 days before they are set to board.
 The question is whether this will set a precedent for other, bigger cruise lines to set a similar requirement.

 4. Princess Cruises sold another ship this week.
 Pacific Princess, now 21 years old, was sold to an undisclosed buyer after having sailed more than 1.6 million nautical miles and 11 world cruises in her lifetime.